 The Company and Windward have committed to provide an aggregate of \$100.0 million of equity to Senior Loan Partners, with the Company providing \$85.0 million and Windward providing \$15.0 million.
-As of December 31, 2017, Senior Loan Partners had called and received \$85.1 million of combined equity capital, of which the Company funded \$72.3 million and Windward funded \$12.8 million.
-As of December 31, 2017, Senior Loan Partners had received \$1.4 million of contributions in advance from Windward, which is recorded as a liability in Senior Loan Partners' Consolidated Statements of Assets and Liabilities, as shown in the selected balance sheet information below.
-As a result, remaining commitments from the Company and Windward as of December 31, 2017 were \$12.7 million and \$2.2 million, respectively.
-Capital contributions have been used to make investments and to fund certain start-up expenses and ongoing administrative expenses of Senior Loan Partners.
+As of December 31, 2016, Senior Loan Partners had called and received \$50.0 million of combined equity capital, of which the Company funded \$42.5 million and Windward funded \$7.5 million.
+As of December 31, 2016, Senior Loan Partners had received \$1.2 million of contributions in advance from Windward, which is recorded as a liability in Senior Loan Partners' Consolidated Statements of Assets and Liabilities, as shown in the selected balance sheet information below.
+As a result, remaining commitments from the Company and Windward as of December 31, 2016 were \$42.5 million and \$6.3 million, respectively.
+Capital contributions have been used to make investments and to fund certain start-up expenses of Senior Loan Partners.

 On June 24, 2016, Senior Loan Partners as Seller and Collateral Manager, and BCIC Senior Loan Funding, LLC ("Senior Loan Funding"), a newly formed Delaware limited liability company consolidated by Senior Loan Partners, as Borrower entered into a \$200.0 million Loan and Security Agreement (the "LSA" or the "Senior Facility") with Citibank, N.A. ("Citi") acting as Administrative Agent and The Bank of New York Mellon Trust Company ("BoNY") as Collateral Agent.
 The Senior Facility is scheduled to mature on June 24, 2021.
 Senior Loan Partners and Senior Loan Funding, as applicable, have made certain customary representations and warranties, and are required to comply with various covenants, including collateral maintenance, reporting requirements, usual and customary events of default and other customary requirements for similar facilities.
-Senior Loan Partners and Senior Loan Funding were not in default with any covenants or requirements thereunder as of December 31, 2017.
+Senior Loan Partners and Senior Loan Funding were not in default with any covenants or requirements thereunder as of December 31, 2016.

-As of December 31, 2017, \$146.9 million was drawn on the Senior Facility, and subject to compliance with applicable covenants and borrowing base limitations, the remaining amount available was \$53.1 million.
-The average outstanding debt balances for the year ended December 2017 and the period June 23, 2016 through December 31, 2016 were \$85.9 million and \$1.4 million, respectively, and the maximum amounts borrowed were \$146.9 million and \$7.0 million, respectively.
-For the year ended December 2017 and the period June 23, 2016 through December 31, 2016, \$4.2 million and \$0.8 million of interest expenses and other debt related expenses were incurred under the Senior Facility.
+As of December 31, 2016, \$7.0 million was drawn on the Senior Facility, and subject to compliance with applicable covenants and borrowing base limitations, the remaining amount available was \$193.0 million.
+The average outstanding debt balance during the period June 23, 2016 through December 31, 2016 was \$1.4 million and the maximum amount borrowed was \$7.0 million.
+During the period June 23, 2016 through December 31, 2016, \$0.8 million of interest expense and other debt related expenses were incurred under the Senior Facility.

-As of December 31, 2017 and 2016, Senior Loan Partners had total investments at fair value of \$219.2 million and \$53.2 million respectively, comprised of senior secured first lien loans, delayed draw term loans and revolving loans to a total of twenty borrowers and six borrowers, respectively.
-As of December 31, 2017 and 2016, none of these loans were on non-accrual status.
-Proceeds from investment sales, prepayments or exits for the year ended December 31, 2017 and the period from June 23, 2016 through December 31, 2016 were \$32.6 million and \$0.5 million, respectively.
-Additionally, as of December 31, 2017 and 2016, Senior Loan Partners had unfunded commitments to four borrowers and one borrower, respectively, totaling \$6.3 million and \$1.5 million, respectively.
-The weighted average yields of the portfolio at cost basis as of December 31, 2017 and 2016 were 6.77% and 6.68%, respectively.

-Below is a summary of Senior Loan Partners' portfolio as of December 31, 2017:
+As of December 31, 2016, Senior Loan Partners had total investments at fair value of \$53.2 million, comprised of senior secured first lien loans to five different borrowers and a senior secured first lien loan, a delayed draw term loan and a revolving loan to a sixth borrower.
+As of December 31, 2016, none of these loans were on non-accrual status.
+Proceeds from investment sales, prepayments or exits for the period ending December 31, 2016 were \$0.5 million.
+Additionally, Senior Loan Partners had unfunded commitments to fund a revolver and a delayed draw loan to one of its portfolio companies totaling \$1.5 million.
+The weighted average yield of the portfolio at its current cost basis as of December 31, 2016 was 6.68%.
+Below is a summary of Senior Loan Partners' portfolio as of December 31, 2016: